-You’re the leader of the department as the athletic director, but that doesn’t mean you know everything no matter how long you have been in the position.
-Wayne Stofsky the Director of Athletics at David Posnack Jewish Day School in Davie offers great advice “AD’s should ask one another for advice.
-Chances are one of your colleagues have been through an issue you might be encountering and most of the time they are more than willing to share insights”.
+You’re the leader of the department as the athletic director, but that doesn’t mean you know everything, no matter how long you have been in the position.
+Wayne Stofsky, the Director of Athletics at David Posnack Jewish Day School in Davie, offers great advice “AD’s should ask one another for advice.
+Chances are one of your colleagues has been through an issue you might be encountering and most of the time they are more than willing to share insights”.
 What better way to connect to your peers by asking for their advice and thoughts on an issue you may be having.

 6. Promote Success